 Moreover, for each shot we extract visual and audio features.
-We consider three different types of visual features: (1)~We sample one key frame per shot and extract features using ResNeXt-101 \cite{xie2017aggregated} pre-trained for object recognition on ImageNet \cite{deng2009imagenet}.
-(2)~We sample frames with a frequency of 1 out of every 10 frames (we increase this time interval for shots with larger duration since we face memory issues) and extract motion features using the two-stream I3D network pre-trained on Kinetics \cite{carreira2017quo}.
-(3)~We use Faster-RCNN \cite{girshick2015fast} implemented in Detectron2 \cite{wu2019detectron2} to detect person instances in every key frame and keep the top four bounding boxes per shot which have the highest confidence alongside with the respective regional representations.
-We first project all individual representations to the same lower dimension and perform L2-normalization.
-Next, we consider the visual shot representation as the sum of the individual vectors.
-For the audio modality, we use YAMNet pre-trained on the AudioSet-YouTube corpus \cite{gemmeke2017audio} for classifying audio segments into 521 audio classes (e.g.,~tools, music, explosion); for each audio segment contained in the scene, we extract features from the penultimate layer.
+We consider three different types of visual features: (1)~we sample one key frame per shot and extract features using ResNeXt-101 \cite{xie2017aggregated} pre-trained for object recognition on ImageNet \cite{deng2009imagenet}; (2)~we sample frames with a frequency of~1 out of every 10 frames (we increase this time interval for shots with larger duration since we face memory issues) and extract motion features using the two-stream I3D network pre-trained on Kinetics \cite{carreira2017quo}; and (3)~we use Faster-RCNN \cite{girshick2015fast} implemented in Detectron2 \cite{wu2019detectron2} to detect person instances in every key frame and keep the top four bounding boxes per shot which have the highest confidence alongside with the respective regional representations.
+We project all individual representations to the same lower dimension and perform L2-normalization.
+A shot is represented as their sum.
+For the audio modality, we use YAMNet pre-trained on the AudioSet-YouTube corpus \cite{gemmeke2017audio} to classify audio segments into 521~audio classes (e.g.,~tools, music, explosion); for each audio segment contained in a scene, we extract features from the penultimate layer.
 Finally, we extract textual features \cite{papalampidi2020movie} from subtitles and screenplay scenes using the Universal Sentence Encoder (USE; \cite{cer2018universal}).

-For evaluation purposes, we need to know which shots in the movie are trailer-worthy or not.
-We do this by segmenting the corresponding trailer into shots and computing for each shot its visual similarity with all shots in the movie.
-Shots with highest similarity values receive positive labels (i.e.,~they should be in the trailer).
-However, since trailers also contain shots that are not in the movie (e.g.,~black screens with text, or simply material that did not make it in the final movie), we also set a threshold below which we do not map trailer shots to movie shots.
-In this way, we create silver-standard binary labels for movie shots.
+\paragraph{Trailer Labels} For evaluation purposes, we need to know which shots in the movie are trailer-worthy.
+We obtain these binary labels as follows.
+We segment the corresponding trailer into shots and compute for each shot its visual similarity to all shots in the movie.
+Movie shots with highest similarity values receive positive labels (i.e.,~they should be in the trailer).
+However, since trailers also contain shots that are not in the movie (e.g.,~black screens with text, or material that did not make it into the final cut), we do not map trailer shots to movie shots unless their similarity is above a certain threshold (set to 0.85 in our experiments).

 \paragraph{Sentiment Labels} Since TRIPOD does not contain sentiment annotations, we instead obtain silver-standard labels via COSMIC \cite{ghosal2020cosmic}, a commonsense-guided framework with state-of-the-art performance for sentiment and emotion classification in natural language conversations.
 Specifically, we train COSMIC on MELD \cite{poria2019meld}, which contains dialogues from episodes of the TV series \textit{Friends} and is more suited to our domain than other sentiment classification datasets (e.g.,~\cite{busso2008iemocap,li2017dailydialog}).
 After training, we use COSMIC to produce sentence-level sentiment predictions for the TRIPOD screenplays.
 The sentiment of a scene corresponds to the majority sentiment of its sentences.
 We project scene-based sentiment labels onto shots using the same one-to-many mapping employed for TPs.